MaxLane1033/Max-Lane-README-Personal-Summary/README.md

 Hello, and welcome to my GitHub profile!

-This repository serves as a brief introduction to who I am and a showcase of my personal projects.
+This repository/README file serves as a brief introduction to who I am, and my general profile contains repositories that showcase my personal projects.
 On my profile, you’ll find everything from independent builds to collaborations with friends and academic work.
+I recently reorganized and cleaned up my GitHub repositories, consolidating prior work into new, dedicated repos.
+Most projects have fresh initial commits, but reflect months of development and iteration.

 If you can’t find a repository for one of my resume-listed projects (such as **ExamCam** or my **Class Scheduling Project**), it’s because those repositories are currently private due to sensitive code.
 Feel free to reach out if you’d like to learn more about them!